renaudwangler/ib-labs/msms030fr/lab7e1.md

 1. Leave all tabs open in your browser and proceed to the next task.

 ## Task 2 – Manage Meeting Settings
-As Holly Dickson, Adatum’s Microsoft 365 Enterprise Administrator, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
+As Dominique Skyetson, Adatum’s Microsoft 365 Enterprise Administrator, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
 You can also use these settings to enable Quality of Service (QoS) and set port ranges for real-time traffic.
 These settings apply to all Teams meetings that users schedule in your organization.
 As part of Adatum’s pilot project for implementing Microsoft Teams, you want to configure Teams meeting settings to see how they handle email invitations.
 1. On **LON-CL1** you should still have the **Microsoft Teams admin center** open from the prior task.
 In the left-hand navigation pane, under the **Meetings** group, select **Meeting settings.**
 1. On the **Meetings settings** page, under the **Email invitation** section, enter (or copy and paste in) the following information:
 	- Logo URL: leave blank